COUNTY OF NEVADA REDISTRICTING PROCESS

 Every Nevada County resident has an opportunity to participate in the Nevada County redistricting process.
 There are many ways to participate.

-- Submit comments anytime on this redistricting website via email@example.com.
+- Submit comments anytime via email to firstname.lastname@example.org.
 Comments will be available for the public and the commissioners to review.

 As part of the redistricting process, the California FAIR MAPS Act includes neighborhoods and “Communities of Interest” as important considerations.
 California law defines Communities of Interest as “a population that shares common social or economic interests that should be included within a single district for purposes of its effective and fair representation.

 Nevada County Board of Supervisor District Boundaries must be redrawn every 10 years using U.S. Census data to make the five districts as equal in population as possible and that each member represents about the same number of constituents.
 The County encourages residents to participate by suggesting neighborhood and community of interest maps of areas that should be kept undivided and full five-district map suggestions for the whole county.